break-stuff/articles/web-components/Getting Started with Microsoft's FAST Element.md

 `;
 ```

-***NOTE:*** I'm not sure if this is a bug or if this feature is coming soon, but for some reason the default value is not automatically defined, so we will need to add it to the `args` section of our default export.
+For some reason the default value is not automatically defined, so we will need to add it to the `args` section of our default export.

 ```ts
 export default {